 This item would increase the intensity of adult and children’s mental health services in communities with minimal services; provide an additional 15 RTC beds to youth who are at risk of parental relinquishment; stabilize the current substance abuse provider base and increase access to services and supports; and create Outpatient Competency Restoration — in a high demand area of the state to decrease demand for state hospital beds.

-Sale of SSLC Services to Persons in the Community (Exceptional Item 29)
+Exceptional Item 29 Sale of State-Supported Living Centers Services to Persons in the Community

 This item funds staff to operate clinics at 12 state-operated SSLCs for people with IDD in community-based settings.
 SSLCs would leverage their existing space and staff.
 DADS estimates the annual cost to operate the clinics to be $1.07 million per clinic.
 Through Medicaid waiver services billing, DADS expects the operating costs to be partially offset during the FY18–19 biennium, and become cost neutral in the next biennium.
 Two SSLCs were scheduled to initiate a pilot program (September 2016) to offer dental waiver services, but the Center for Medicare and Medicaid Services (CMS) recommended that Texas NOT implement a pilot to provide community services in institutional settings.
 They remain in negotiations to determine whether the pilot may be limited to acute services only.